Franks: Military practices of the early Franks

+Of the four Frankish regiments recruited by the Empire in the 5th century, as noted in the Notitia Dignitatum, all were cavalry.
+Gregory of Tours recorded a Frankish cavalry charge against the Thuringians in 531, which was apparently common enough that the Thuringians prepared ditches to counter the cavalry.
+He also recorded a fight between two Frankish soldiers, Guntram and Dragolen, which took place on horseback with lances.
 The evidence of Gregory and of the Lex Salica implies that the early Franks were a cavalry people.
 In fact, some modern historians have hypothesised that the Franks possessed so numerous a body of horses that they could use them to plough fields and thus were agriculturally technologically advanced over their neighbours.
 The Lex Ribuaria specifies that a mare's value was the same as that of an ox or of a shield and spear, two solidi and a stallion seven or the same as a sword and scabbard, which suggests that horses were relatively common.
 Perhaps the Byzantine writers considered the Frankish horse to be insignificant relative to the Greek cavalry, which is probably accurate.

 Merovingian military

 Composition and development

 The Frankish military establishment incorporated many of the pre-existing Roman institutions in Gaul, especially during and after the conquests of Clovis I in the late 5th and early 6th centuries.
 Frankish military strategy revolved around the holding and taking of fortified centres (castra) and in general these centres were held by garrisons of milities and laeti, who were descendants of Roman soldiers with Germanic origin, granted a quasi-national status under Frankish law.
 These milites continued to be commanded by tribunes.
 Throughout Gaul, the descendants of Roman soldiers continued to wear their uniforms and perform their ceremonial duties.

 Immediately beneath the Frankish king in the military hierarchy were the leudes, his sworn followers, who were generally 'old soldiers' in service away from court.
 The king had an elite bodyguard called the truste.
 Members of the truste often served in centannae, garrison settlements that were established for military and police purposes.
 The day-to-day bodyguard of the king was made up of antrustiones (senior soldiers who were aristocrats in military service) and pueri (junior soldiers and not aristocrats).
 All high-ranking men had pueri.

 The Frankish military was not composed solely of Franks and Gallo-Romans, but also contained Saxons, Alans, Taifals and Alemanni.
 After the conquest of Burgundy (534), the well-organised military institutions of that kingdom were integrated into the Frankish realm.
 Chief among these was the standing army under the command of the Patrician of Burgundy.